vimus/vimus/README.markdown

 ### Using colors

 You can use the `:color` command to customize colors.
-For a light-on-dark color scheme put the following into your `.vimusrc`.
+For a light-on-dark color scheme put the following into your `vimusrc`.

     # a light-on-dark color scheme
     color tab green black